ct-clmsn/miniaturist/README.md

 ## How To Use Container

+Use the following command line arguments to print out the command line arguments enumerated above for each program in the container.

 * `singularity help miniaturist.sif`
 * `singularity help --app lda miniaturist.sif`
 * `singularity help --app parlda miniaturist.sif`